Long term investing

 Evolving benchmarks to represent the strongest companies

-Remember that new names are entering and falling out of the S&P 500 and other stock indices on a regular basis as they are ‘rebalanced’.
+Remember that new names are entering and falling out of stock indices on a regular basis as they are ‘rebalanced’.
 In the case of the S&P 500, this takes place on a quarterly basis.
 Criteria for inclusion in the S&P 500 include a market capitalisation of at least $8.2 billion and positive earnings during the most recent quarter.
 The sum of its earnings over the previous four quarters must also be positive.
 Meeting the above requirements does not guarantee index inclusion, but the larger a company’s market capitalisation, the greater the chance of membership.

 Document